Sarah Gallagher wins US Senior Women’s Amateur, beating Brenda Corrie Kuehn 1-up

 SCOTTSDALE, Ariz.
 (AP) — Sarah Gallagher won the U.S. Senior Women’s Amateur, beating Brenda Corrie Kuehn 1-up on Thursday at Troon Country Club.

-The 50-year-old Gallagher, a sixth-grade social studies teacher from Canton, Georgia, won with a 5-foot bogey putt for a halve on the final hole.
+The 50-year-old Gallagher, a financial planner from Canton, Georgia, won with a 5-foot bogey putt for a halve on the final hole.

 “I hit a lot of 5-foot putts when I practice, so I just was trying to talk to myself that this is just like every day,” Gallagher said.

-Note: This story was first published Oct.
-5, 2023.
-It was updated Oct.
-6, 2023, to correct the winner’s profession, which the AP erroneously reported based on outdated information provided by the USGA.
-Sarah Gallagher is a financial planner, not a teacher.